Semako123/DigitalBusinessCard/README.md

 # DigitalBussinessCard
-A digital bussiness card built using react js
+A basic digital bussiness card built using react js

+The app components contains the info, about and footer componenets